project-chip/connectedhomeip/examples/thermostat/efr32/README.md

 ## Introduction

-The EFR32 light switch example provides a baseline demonstration of a on-off light switch device, built using CHIP and the Silicon Labs gecko SDK.
-It can be controlled by a Chip controller over Openthread network.
+The EFR32 Thermostat example provides a baseline demonstration of a thermostat device, built using CHIP and the Silicon Labs gecko SDK.
+It can be controlled by a Chip controller over an Openthread or Wifi network.

 The EFR32 device can be commissioned over Bluetooth Low Energy where the device and the Chip controller will exchange security information with the Rendez-vous